OP-TED/eforms-core-java/README.md

 This library provides a set of classes that can be used to solve some common "problems" in eForms Applications:

 * Automatically discovering and downloading new versions of the eForms SDK.
 * Maintaining and instantiating at runtime the correct application component versions for different major versions of the SDK.
+* Basic parsing and processing of XPath expressions.

 ## Using the eForms Core Library